-This handbook is designed to help you navigate the maze of college and district procedures, policies, and regulations, and provide you with an overview of some of the services and resources that are available to assist you.
+This handbook provides an overview of college and district procedures, policies, and regulations.
+In addition, a review of the services and resources that are available to assist you is also included.

 This handbook does not take the place of the collective bargaining agreement between the District and AFT Local 1828.
 Please review the collective bargaining agreement for the contract language related to faculty rights and benefits, work assignments, leaves of absence, salary and stipends, evaluation procedures, transfers and other aspects of general working conditions.